tencent cloud

 }

-By default, there will be a capsule button on the top right corner of the mini program loading page, you can control the hide and show of the capsule button by overriding the hideLoadingCapsule method of AbsMiniUiProxy.
+A capsule button is shown in the upper right corner of the mini program loading page by default.You can choose to hide/show the capsule button by overriding the hideLoadingCapsule method of AbsMiniUiProxy.

 /**